Holger Pedersen (linguist): Origin of the Nostratic theory

 Pedersen's last sentence should be understood as referring to the article he was writing, not the rest of his career.
 Although he defined the Nostratic family, he himself never produced the work of synthesis the concept seemed to call for.
 That would await the work of the Russian scholars Illich-Svitych and Dolgopolsky in the 1960s for its first iteration.
 Nevertheless, Pedersen did not abandon the subject.
 He produced a substantial (if overlooked) article on Indo-European and Semitic in 1908.
 He produced a detailed argument in favor of the kinship of Indo-European and Uralic in 1933.
 In effect, the three pillars of the Nostratic hypothesis are Indo-Uralic, Ural–Altaic, and Indo-Semitic.
 Pedersen produced works on two of these three, so the impression is incorrect that he neglected this subject in his subsequent career.
 His interest in the Nostratic idea remained constant amid his many other activities as a linguist.

 English "Nostratic" is the normal equivalent of German nostratisch, the form used by Pedersen in 1903, and Danish nostratisk (compare French nostratique).
 His 1931 American translator rendered nostratisk by "Nostratian," but this form did not catch on.

-In his 1924 book, Pedersen defined Nostratic as follows (1931:338):
+In his 1924 book, Pedersen defined Nostratic as follows:

 As a comprehensive designation for the families of languages which are related to Indo-European, we may employ the expression Nostratian languages (from Latin nostrās "our countryman").

-In his view, Indo-European was most clearly related to Uralic, with "similar, though fainter, resemblances" to Turkish, Mongolian, and Manchu; to Yukaghir; and to Eskimo (1931:338).
-He also considered Indo-European might be related to Semitic and that, if so, it must be related to Hamitic and possibly to Basque (ib.).
-In his abovementioned 1903 article he expressed the view that the "Semitic-Hamitic" languages were "indubitably" included in Nostratic (1903:560).
+In his view, Indo-European was most clearly related to Uralic, with "similar, though fainter, resemblances" to Turkish, Mongolian, and Manchu; to Yukaghir; and to Eskimo.
+He also considered Indo-European might be related to Semitic and that, if so, it must be related to Hamitic and possibly to Basque.
+In his abovementioned 1903 article he expressed the view that the "Semitic-Hamitic" languages were "indubitably" included in Nostratic).

 In modern terms, we would say he was positing genetic relationship between Indo-European and the Uralic, Altaic, Yukaghir, Eskimo, and Afro-Asiatic language families.
 (The existence of the Altaic family is controversial, and few would now assign Basque to Afro-Asiatic.)

-However, in Pedersen's view the languages listed did not exhaust the possibilities for Nostratic (ib.):
+However, in Pedersen's view the languages listed did not exhaust the possibilities for Nostratic:

-The boundaries for the Nostratian world of languages cannot yet be determined, but the area is enormous, and includes such widely divergent races that one becomes almost dizzy at the thought. (...)
+The boundaries for the Nostratian world of languages cannot yet be determined, but the area is enormous, and includes such widely divergent races that one becomes almost dizzy at the thought....
 The question remains simply whether sufficient material can be collected to give this inclusion flesh and blood and a good clear outline.